ASalad42/Build-deploy-Microservices-with-Docker/README.md

 - opening websocket connections
 - solution: set an environment variable on the client service in the docker-compose.yml

-## Continous Integration Workflow Multiple Images
+## Continous Integration Workflow for Multiple Images